CIRSS/cs598-data-curation/syllabus.md

 2. Assignments (15% each): There will be 4 assignments worth a total of 60% of the final grade
 3. Final exam (20%): There will be a cummulative final exam

-Grade distribution (square brackets and parentheses are used to indicate inclusive and exclusive endpoints):
+Grade distribution (square brackets and parentheses are used to indicate inclusive and exclusive endpoints).
+Maximum grade is 105% given 2% EC for survey and 3% for CW reputation level.

 * A+ [97-105]
 * A  [93-97)